justin-gerhardt/Digital-Systems-Backend/README.md

 [The api base url that all requests are relative to.](https://3kevnmi0x4.execute-api.us-east-1.amazonaws.com/prod/)

+The ID number we are using for the production device is `51080158-dd99-4df1-b7f0-7cfe868a5150` for testing purposes you may submit data for any valid uuid and it will work.

 ## Development

 If you are simply using this api you should only need the Api docs and base url above.